 Brokers can't ask you for extra money on the side.
 It's unprofessional – and illegal.
 If someone demands a bribe to view or hold an apartment, or proposes that you pay extra rent under the table, you can report that!

 Has a broker ever tried to extort you for more money?
 Report it!

 If you’ve been having a hard time finding a home with a voucher in New York City, it’s not your fault.
-Vouchers are supposed to help tenants find a home in cities with limited affordable housing options – and guess what?
-They’re a totally legitimate way to pay your rent!
+Vouchers are supposed to help tenants find a home in cities with limited affordable housing options.
 The vast majority of landlords in NYC are required by law to accept vouchers.
 And yet, landlords and brokers are turning down New Yorkers like you, every day.

-When you use your voice to report where discrimination is happening, who’s doing it, and what it sounds like, you’re helping paint a clearer picture of discrimination – so that together we can better push back against it!
-With your help, we can hold landlords and brokers accountable for breaking the law and push for policies that make vouchers work.
+No matter what your reasons are, when you use your voice to report where discrimination is happening, who’s doing it, and what it sounds like, you’re helping paint a clearer picture of discrimination – so that together we can better push back against it!
+With your help, we can hold landlords and brokers accountable and also advocate for policies that make vouchers work.